 Browser does not support script.

-Prepares you to undertake a critical analysis of strategic international marketing issues (planning, practice and theory).
-Suitable for students who want to work in marketing management, marketing consultancy, media and related careers.
+Our International Marketing MSc study program will provide you with the skills to undertake a critical analysis of strategic international marketing issues.
+This specialist course is ideal for students who want to work in the increasingly complex areas of marketing management, marketing consultancy and media related careers.

 Application status Open

 Duration 1 year FT / 2 years PT, September to September

 Programme accreditations The Chartered Institute of Marketing (CIM) has awarded King’s College London a Graduate Gateway against the MSc in International Marketing.
 In order to take this up students must pass the MSc with a mark of 50% or more and send evidence of graduation to the CIM membership.
 You can find further details here: http://www.cim.co.uk/community/career-hub/graduate-gateway/